Stability of convergence rates: Kernel interpolation on non-Lipschitz domains: Kernel interpolation on arbitrary domains

 \subsection{Applications of the main result}

-The implications of Theorem \ref{th:main_result} are several-fold, and we discuss them separately in the next subsections.
+There are several implications of \Cref{th:main_result}, and we discuss them separately in the next subsections.
 Under the notion \textit{non-Lipschitz} we address in the following quite arbitrary domains $\Omegat$, emphasizing that they can e.g.\ have irregular boundaries.
 We only require convergence rates on a larger domain $\Omega$, which are frequently available under some conditions on $\Omega$, e.g.\ having a Lipschitz boundary.

+The general overall idea is always to leverage \Cref{th:main_result} to carry over convergence rates (in the number of interpolation points) from a larger domain $\Omega$ to a smaller domain $\Omegat \subset \Omega$.